edk/tribalknow/README.md

   * Q&A - think a private StackOverflow
   * Topics - A structured wiki
   * Video - upload and manage videos
-  * Chat integration
+  * <strike>Chat integration</strike> (hipchat is no more, need to update for the 20s)

 Future additions:
   * improved editor(s) and editing workflow with better asset uploading.
   * Tests and quizzes
-  * read-integration from chat applications
+  * read-integration from chat applications to automate or ease knowledge ingestion.
   * import from email by forwarding to application
   * Information "aging" and validation to help keep documentation fresh.
   * Make creation of multimedia easier with "asciinema"-like terminal recording/playback